The (Disposable) Razor’s Edge

 Since those little disposable suckers are expensive, however, I definitely try to use them as many times as humanly possible.
 To help prevent premature rusting/dullness, make sure you REALLY rinse them well after use — get them completely clear of hair and shaving cream residue.
 Shake off excess water, then let them air dry, preferably upright.
 Use one of those wall-hang-y things instead of setting your razor down in a puddle on a shelf or soap dish.

 I’ve tried the creams (can’t stomach the ingredients anymore) and the waxes (can’t seem to commit to the process long-term and always revert back to shaving and tweezing).
 And I have approximately seventeen million other things I’d rather spend my money on than laser hair removal.
 (Though again, I am not dealing with the level of coarse, dark all-over hair that some of y’all have, so NO JUDGMENT for anyone who simplifies her life through lasers.)
-I have no first-hand experience with the at-home permanent hair removal gadgets (anyone?) like this $500 thingamajig from Sephora, though I have been SORELY TEMPTED to buy this shower-friendly brow-and-bikini kit from Bliss on several occasions.
+I have no first-hand experience with the at-home permanent hair removal gadgets (anyone?) like this $500 thingamajig from Sephora (update: it has since gone down in price a bit), though I have been SORELY TEMPTED to buy this shower-friendly brow-and-bikini kit from Bliss on several occasions.